-The Land Trust's popular conservation tours return this season.
+The Indian River Land Trust's most popular tours and events return this season.

 This 1,600-acre Florida ranchland property, preserved by the County with conservation easements in 2007, contains the Padgett Branch, an old-Florida waterway which is part of the fresh water feeder system to Blue Cypress Lake.

 On the tour, you will embark on one of the Padgett Ranch buggies accompanied by a guide who will provide an overview of the easements and their importance to the conservation efforts in our community.
 Guests will have the opportunity to enjoy the beauty surrounding them and can expect excellent bird watching and other native wildlife observation.

 Toni Robinson Waterfront Trail

 Though this property is open to the public, special tours are being conducted as follows.
 There is no need to RSVP.
 Please check our website for weather cancellations the day prior to the event.

 This 50-acre block of conservation lands is situated on the west side of the Lagoon a mile south of the Wabasso Causeway.
 It contains oak trees, scrub forest, mangroves, and beautiful views of the Indian River Lagoon.

 You will be treated to a tour by one of the Land Trust's naturalists who will identify and describe the flora and fauna on this special property.
 The trails comprise a walk through an open canopy of scrub habitat and oak forest to the mangrove loop trail which includes a stroll along a boardwalk through the mangrove forest and a pier that extends into the Lagoon.